Sanmariesss/-AIML-PROJECT-24-25---group-16---304231/README.md

 # Results
 ## Main Findings
-The final results indicate that the Linear Regression model achieved the best performance among the models tested.
-Because it demonstrated the highest R² score of **0.70** and the lowest RMSE of **0.88** on the test set.
-These results emphasize the model's reliability in effectively capturing the relationship between the features and cargo capacity while ensuring computational efficiency.
+The final results indicate that the Linear Regression model performed the best among the models tested, demonstrating the highest R² score of 0.70 and the lowest RMSE of 0.88 on the test set.
+The R² score suggests that the model explains 70% of the variance in cargo capacity, indicating a strong relationship between the features and the target variable.
+The RMSE of 0.88 means that, on average, the model’s predictions are off by just 0.88 kg, which is relatively low, indicating that the model makes accurate predictions.
+These results emphasize the model's reliability in capturing the relationship between the input features and cargo capacity, while maintaining computational efficiency.
 ### Model Performance Comparison
 The table below summarizes the performance of the three models evaluated, due to its combination of the highest R² score and the lowest RMSE.
 | Model               | R²   | RMSE  |